Entanglement negativity between separated regions in quantum critical systems

 \section{Abstract}

 We study the entanglement between disjoint subregions in quantum critical systems through the lens of the logarithmic negativity.
-We work with conformal field theories (CFTs) in general dimensions, and their corresponding lattice Hamiltonians.
-At small separations, the logarithmic negativity is big and shows universal behaviour, but we show non-perturbatively that it decays faster than any power at large separations.
+We work with systems in arbitrary dimensions, including conformal field theories and their corresponding lattice Hamiltonians, as well as resonating valence-bond states.
+At small separations, the logarithmic negativity is big and displays universal behavior, but we show non-perturbatively that it decays faster than any power at large separations.
 This can already be seen in the minimal setting of single-spin subregions.
-The corresponding absence of distillable entanglement at large separations generalises the 1d result, and indicates that quantum critical groundstates do not possess long range bipartite entanglement, at least for bosons.
+The corresponding absence of distillable entanglement at large separations generalizes the 1d result, and indicates that quantum critical groundstates do not possess long-range bipartite entanglement, at least for bosons.
 For systems with fermions, a more suitable definition of the logarithmic negativity exists that takes into account fermion parity, and we show that it decays algebraically.
-Along the way we obtain general CFT results for the moments of the partially transposed density matrix.
+Along the way we obtain general results for the moments of the partially transposed density matrix.